-Now is a really good time of year to ask: What can we do to make business this year better than last year?
+It is always a good time of year to ask: What can we do to make business next year better than this year?

-“But our business has been around a long time.
+“But our business branding has been around a long time.
 We don’t want to lose brand equity.”

 I get it.
 A strong logo should stand the test of time (to a certain extent).
 Even if your company stays exactly the same over the years (which most don’t), every logo still needs to be refreshed so it doesn’t have cobwebs.